thegamecracks/discord.py-i18n-demo/docs/onboarding.md

 Within this directory, localizations are further categorized into `<language>/<category>/<domain>.po`, where `<language>` is the locale code, `<category>` is the locale category (always LC_MESSAGES for gettext), and `<domain>` is the domain name.
-For example, a .po file for a Japanese localization of this project should be defined as `locales/ja/LC_MESSAGES/dpygt.po`.
+For example, a PO file for a Japanese localization of this project should be defined as `locales/ja/LC_MESSAGES/dpygt.po`.

 ### Creating a .mo (Machine Object) compiled localization